remkohdev/appmod101/docs/generatedContent/helm101/Lab2/README.md

     ```

     > Note: The service type has changed (to `NodePort`) and a new port has been allocated (`31202` in this output case) to the guestbook service.
-All `redis-slave` resources have been removed.

-    When you check the Helm release with `helm list -n helm-demo`, you will see the revision and date has been updated:
+    When you check the Helm release with `helm list`, you will see the revision and date has been updated:

     ```console
     $ helm list -n helm-demo